nadaalynasr/runapp/README.md

 ### Emily Freeman

 Log A Run Page: I implemented the Log A Run page that allows users to save their runs into their account.
 Each new run entry contains the duration of the run, the distance, and BPM.
 We assume the time of entry as the ending time, and calculate the start time ourselves.
 We also save the run's title in a similar way to Strava, where no title entered then defaults to a time-based default title.
-I implemented the UI for this page in a way that could be reused for the Create Group page.
+I followed our Figma design to implement the UI for this page in a way that could be reused for the Create Group page by creating templates for the page title, three input elements, share toggle, and the large share/save button.
+This is the basis for other pages to be able to display information about the user's runs.

 ### Angel Lopez
 Stats page: I implemented the stats page that displays a user's number of runs, total distance ran, and the best time based on speed (distance/time).
 It also displays the top three runs based on speed.
 The page serves as a personal performace dashbaord, giving each user immediate insight into their progress, running habits, and best historical performances within the project.